charlesveasey/vDome/README.md

   - Advanced color correction
   - Edge-blending
   - Auto-calibration via camera
-  - Support for Nvidia warp and intensity API
+  - Support for Nvidia Warp and Intensity API

 ## _
 Funding provided by the United States Department of Defence.
 Based on prior research from the University of New Mexico (UNM) and IAIA with funding provided by the National Science Foundation.